Shreeram23091/shreeram-s-portfolio/README.md

 ---
 Welcome to the portfolio of Shreeram Kumar Singh, a skilled developer and machine learning enthusiast pursuing M.Tech in Computer Science at IIIT Delhi.
-With strong expertise in web technologies like HTML, CSS, JavaScript, React.js, and Vue.js, along with hands-on experience in ML models using SVM, Logistic Regression, and feature extraction, he builds intelligent and scalable solutions.use chatboat to know about shreeram.
+With strong expertise in web technologies like HTML, CSS, JavaScript, React.js, and Vue.js, along with hands-on experience in ML models using SVM, Logistic Regression, and feature extraction, he builds intelligent and scalable solutions.use chatboat to know about me.

 ### Skills:
 - **CPP**: 98%